grahamperrin/portable-geli/README.md

     - [help](#help)
   - [Examples](#examples)

-# Projects Status
+# Project Status
 Right Now only the **AES-XTS** Algorithm with Read/Write is supported.
 Support for **AES-CBC**, **PKCS5v2 iterration calculator** and **Authentication** support is under serious consideration.

 This project is presented AS IS.
-I started to use portable-geli in production for a few months with no regressions but you should decide for yourself before relying on it.
+I started to use portable-geli in production for a few months with no regressions, but you should decide for yourself before relying on it.

 For more technical information please read my blog posts:
 - [Portable GELI](http://bijanebrahimi.github.io/blog/portable-geli.html)

 # Manual
-## Synapsis
+## Synopsis

 ```
 geli init [-bgv] [-B backupfile] [-e ealgo]